 As the principal teaching affiliate for the University of Chicago Pritzker School of Medicine, NorthShore is dedicated to excellence in medical education and research.
 Combined with NorthShore’s established reputation for advanced information technology and its strong clinical environment, this affiliation represents an exciting advancement in patient care for the Chicagoland area.

 NorthShore’s health system includes significant capabilities in a wide spectrum of leading clinical programs, including Kellogg Cancer Center, NorthShore Neurological Institute, NorthShore Orthopaedic Institute, NorthShore Cardiovascular Institute, Center for Personalized Medicine and High-Risk Maternity.

 NorthShore Research Institute focuses on clinical and translational research, including leadership in clinical trials and medical informatics.

 NorthShore Foundation is the primary philanthropic entity of NorthShore.
 The Foundation raises charitable contributions and engages volunteers committed to friends in support of NorthShore’s ongoing mission “to preserve and improve human life.”

-Thanks to a recently formalized relationship between NorthShore and Mayo Clinic, physicians from these two leading health systems are working together to on the most complex medical cases.
+Thanks to an ongoing relationship between NorthShore and Mayo Clinic, physicians from these two leading health systems are working together on the most complex medical cases.
 NorthShore physicians have direct access to Mayo Clinic physicians to collaborate on the best treatment plan for your clinical condition.
 This means most patients with hard to solve cases can benefit from enhanced care locally, and need travel outside the region only when necessary.

 The core mission of NorthShore University HealthSystem is to "preserve and improve human life."
 This mission will be achieved through the provision of superior clinical care, academic excellence and innovative research.